Charles Martel (librarian): Vatican Library

 In the fall of 1927, the Vatican Library, on order of Pope Pius XI, himself the former librarian for the Vatican, and by suggestion of the Carnegie Endowment for International Peace, sent two cataloguers to the Library of Congress as a means of sharing cataloguing information as well as be taught how to create a catalogue for a large collection.
 Working together with Martel, the two gained enormous insights into the world of cataloguing.
-When they returned to Rome, the whole adventure was such a resounding success that a mission of cataloguers to Rome to help them in classifying the archives.
+When they returned to Rome, the whole adventure was such a resounding success that a mission of cataloguers went to Rome to help them in classifying the archives.
 The Carnegie Endowment turned to Dr. William Warner Bishop to select and head the team.
 Turning first to Martel, who quickly rebuffed him, Dr. Bishop was able to persuade James C.M.
 Hanson to go on the condition that Martel would also be persuaded to attend.
 Working through Dr. Putnam, Dr. Bishop was able to get Martel's agreement and together with three others, the work began on adapting the LC and the Anglo-American Code of Catalogue Rules to the Vatican's immense collection and archives.
 Martel was the natural choice to be the head classifier as he had such vast experience dating back nearly 30 years.
 As they had done with the Library of Congress, Martel and his old friend Hanson worked together to build an enduring system.
 As one contemporary stated, the two were "greatly influential in drawing up the Vatican Norme, perhaps the best of modern cataloging codes, and one which goes far to reconcile European and American practice."

 On September 15, 1929, Charles Martel ended an illustrious career as the Chief Classifier and later Chief of the Catalogue Division at the nation's most prestigious library.
 He continued to consult though reaching compulsory retirement in 1932 and did not formally retire until just before his death on May 15, 1945.